Former Federal Reserve Chairman Paul Volcker has died

 Those high interest rates made it so expensive for people and companies to borrow that the economy weakened steadily.
 By January 1980, a recession had begun.
 It lasted six months.
 A deeper and more painful downturn took hold in July 1981.
 It endured for 18 months and sent unemployment up to 10.8% in November and December 1982, the highest level since the Great Depression.

+In a statement Monday, former President Jimmy Carter, who had chosen Volcker for the post of Fed chairman, called him a “giant of public service.”

+“Paul was as stubborn as he was tall, and although some of his policies as Fed chairman were politically costly, they were the right thing to do,” Carter said.

-In the midst of it, Volcker was vilified by the public for having triggered a recession in order to curb runaway price increases.
+In the early 1980s, Volcker was vilified by the public for having triggered a recession in order to curb runaway price increases.
 Home builders put postage stamps on bricks and on two-by-four wooden planks and mailed them to the Fed to protest how super-high interest rates had wrecked their businesses.

 Auto dealers, stuck with lots full of unsold cars, did the same with car keys.
 Angry farmers, struggling with high debts, drove their tractors to Washington and blockaded the Fed’s headquarters.